tongwu-msft/azure-rest-api-specs/readme-csi/add-and-stage-overwrites.md

 NOTE: This section is intended to help with overwrite-specific issues, not necessarily common Markdown issues.
 For Markdown help, see the [Markdown section in the Docs Contributor Guide](https://stage.docs.microsoft.com/en-us/contribute/markdown), or the [OPS User Guide](https://opsdocs.azurewebsites.net/en-us/opsdocs/partnerdocs/gfm?branch=master).

-### Issue: My bulleted is not rendering correctly.
+### Issue: My list is not rendering correctly.

-This could just be a general bug in the way the overwrite feature is implemented, and the way it renders markdown as HTML, and maybe it will go away at some point.
+Disclaimer: This could just be a bug in the way the overwrite feature is implemented, affecting markdown in general and the way it renders into HTML, and may go away at some point.

-For example, sometimes when you do an overwrite of a item (say, a description), you need to do more than just overwrite a few words or single line.
-Sometimes you want to do a whole block of Markdown text, with a bulleted list, like this:
+For example, sometimes when you do an overwrite of an item (say, a description), you need to do more than just overwrite a few words or single line.
+Sometimes you want to do a whole block of Markdown text, with an unordered list, like this:

 ```
 description: *content